Livelihood Enhancement

 Project Summary

-The Build & Grow Indigenous Women Business Programme, conceptualised by Food For The Poor (Guyana) Inc., is designed to strengthen 20 existing Indigenous women-owned small businesses in Region 9.
+The Build & Grow Indigenous Women Business Program, conceptualised by Food For The Poor (Guyana) Inc., is designed to strengthen 20 existing Indigenous women-owned small businesses in Region 9.
 To move this initiative from concept to implementation, funding support is required.
-The programme will provide targeted business training, mentorship, and market support to help women improve profitability, build resilience, and grow sustainable enterprises.
+The program will provide targeted business training, mentorship, and market support to help women improve profitability, build resilience, and grow sustainable enterprises.

 Anticipated Impact